Refusing a Breath Test in Western Australia

-In Western Australia, as in all other states of Australia, the police have the authority to stop vehicles and require the driver or another defined person to take certain tests to check how much alcohol they have in their blood system (their BAC).
+In Western Australia, as in all other states of Australia, the police have the authority to stop vehicles and require the driver or another defined person to take certain tests to check how much alcohol they have in their blood (their Blood Alcohol Content).

-There are two tests Western Australians may be asked to take.
-The first is known as a preliminary breath test which is performed away from a police station.
-If that test detects the presence of alcohol in the breath then the person will be asked to undertake a second breath test or a blood or urine test.
+There are two tests that drivers in Western Australia may be asked to take.
+The first is known as a preliminary breath test and is performed away from a police station.
+If that test detects the presence of alcohol in the driver’s breath then they will be asked to undertake a second breath test or a blood or urine test.
 The rules that govern these offences are set out in the Road Traffic Act 1974.

 Police may request a breath test after any traffic violation or accident.
 They also have the authority to request a breath sample from anyone who they suspect may have been the driver of a vehicle that was involved in an accident, if they do not know the identity of the actual driver.
-They can also stop any vehicles and request a breath sample from any person who is or was driving or attempting to drive or ride the vehicle, or who is instructing a learner driver on a road or on a road related area.
+Police can also stop any vehicle and request a breath sample from any person who is or was driving or attempting to drive or ride the vehicle, or who is instructing a learner driver on a road or on a road-related area.

 Refuse Preliminary Breath Test

 In Western Australia, a person can be charged with refusing a breath test if they refuse to provide a sample for a preliminary breath test.
 They will be arrested and may be taken to the police station.
 If they are unable to provide a sample due to a medical or physical condition, then they will also be taken to a police station.
 At the police station they will be directed to provide a breath analysis, or a blood or urine analysis.
 If the police request a sample of blood or urine, then the test will be undertaken by a nurse or a medical practitioner.
 It is an offence to refuse to provide a sample for these tests.